Active, Individualized Learning at an Accredited Christian School

 We reinforce classroom lessons by urging a close relationship with Jesus and continual prayer.
 We are strong advocates of family worship and daily personal prayer time.
 We provide numerous occasions for worship and community service for His sake.

 Through Bible study, students grow spiritually and emotionally.
 They develop and strengthen their personal belief system.
 Ethics and moral dilemmas are discussed.
 Students get a chance to look inward at who they are, as well as how their morality, actions and decisions impact one another.
 Most importantly, they grow in their walk with Jesus.

 COMPUTER STUDIES (TECHNOLOGY)

 In our increasingly complex and technology-driven world, students must be comfortable using computers in appropriate situations.
 Every classroom is equipped with several Internet-ready computers or tablets.
-Lessons cover the basics, such as controlling the mouse, navigating the computer and basic Internet use.
+Upper grade students often use the Google in the Classroom platform for assignments.

 Using technology effectively, we can communicate and process information more rapidly than ever.
 It is a part of our lives at school, at home, at work, and in our churches.
 We have a responsibility to use this technology is a way that enriches all of our lives.

 Students will learn the proper purposes of the Internet and are carefully supervised in its use.
 Educational games improve Bible knowledge, as well as math, spelling and writing skills.
 They will learn keyboarding, word processing and spreadsheet programs, and create online research projects.

 Students may do presentations using PowerPoint.
 Overall, students will learn that technology can be a platform improve and amplify their work, and especially to share Jesus with the world.